 Do you put up with nagging tension or discomfort while working?
 Even minor tension, if ignored, can contribute to repetitive strain injury or neck and shoulder pain.
 The way you use your workstation can make all the difference.

 In this online class, you will learn to recognize some common bad habits and gain insights into better choices on how to sit and stand more comfortably.
 We will move past a basic checklist and focus on work-related test movements that show you how comfortable you can feel while sitting and standing.
 You will come away with strategies to support continuous comfort while working and identify at least one persistent problem at your current workstation where improvements can be made.

 This class includes a 30-minute 1:1 consultation with the instructor over Zoom for customized help at your home or office workstation.
 Scheduling details will be sent out one week before the class begins.
-All individual sessions must be completed by June 11.
-This class will be recorded and a temporary link will be shared with participants to use in preparation for their individual sessions.
+All individual sessions must be completed by November 20.

 Instructor: Jean Elvin, MFA, GCFP, is a Guild Certified Feldenkrais Practitioner, with special training for repetitive strain, back, neck, and shoulder issues as well as professional ergonomic experience.
 She has a cooperative relationship with Stanford Ergonomics and the Department of Environmental Health & Safety.